Before and After Facial Reconstruction

 There are a number of factors that may increase the risk of complications in healing.
 In general, a patient is considered to be a higher risk if he or she is a smoker; has a connective-tissue disease; has areas of damaged skin from radiation therapy; has decreased circulation to the surgical area; has HIV or an impaired immune system; or has poor nutrition.
 If you regularly take aspirin or some other medication that affects blood clotting, it’s likely that you’ll be asked to stop a week or two before surgery.

-In evaluating your condition, a plastic surgeon will be guided by a set of rules known as the reconstructive ladder.
+In evaluating your condition in Washington, a plastic surgeon will be guided by a set of rules known as the reconstructive ladder.
 The least-complex types of treatments, such as simple wound closure, are at the lower part of the ladder.
-Any highly complex procedure-like microsurgery to reattach severed limbs-would occupy one of the ladder’s highest rungs.
+Any highly complex procedure-like microsurgery to reattach severed limbs would occupy one of the ladder’s highest rungs.
 A plastic surgeon will almost always begin at the bottom of the reconstructive ladder in deciding how to approach a patient’s treatment, favoring the most direct, least-complex way of achieving the desired result.

 In deciding how to treat a wound, a plastic surgeon must carefully assess its size, severity, and features: Is skin missing?
 Have nerves or muscles been damaged?
 Has skeletal support been affected?